slowproj/slowdash/docs/ControlsScript.md

 <img src="fig/ContrlScript-UserTask.png" width="40%">

 - Controls are implemented as user task python script.
 - User task script is a normal Python script.
-Executable independently.
+Scripts are executable independently from the SlowDash server.
 - Panels on the Slowdash GUI, built by users, can call functions defined in user task scripts.
 - A Python library, `slowpy`, is provided to be imported by the user task scripts, for:
   - Simple unified methods to control external systems